Skip to content

 Dark horse legends

-Rek'Sai and Teemo both placed in the Top 16 at the Winter League, and Sett has been showing up in Chinese Regional results including a pair of finishes at the Nanjing Regional Open.
-Their cards are cheap right now because nobody expects them to win a 1,600-player event, but if one of them makes the Top 8 at Bologna, you'll see the fastest spike of the weekend as supply at current prices is thin and demand will appear overnight.
-Sett seems the most likely based on that Chinese data, so if you want a speculative buy, Sett staples at current prices have a favorable risk/reward.
+Rek'Sai and Teemo both placed in the Top 16 at the Winter League, and Sett has been showing up in Chinese Season 2 Regional results including a pair of finishes at the Nanjing Season 2 Regional.
+Their cards are cheap right now because nobody expects them to win a large Regional Qualifier, but a Bologna Top 8 would change attention fast because supply at current prices is thin.
+Sett is the one I would watch most closely based on that Chinese Season 2 Regional data.
+If you are speculating, keep it to cards you would still be happy to play after the first spike fades.

 Promo and exclusive card values